 Although WPScan started out as a simple Ruby script to help identify vulnerabilities in self-hosted WordPress sites back in 2011, over the years its database has become a security tool used across the entire WordPress ecosystem.

-Today both security researchers and WordPress communities use WPScan's database to learn about new vulnerabilities in WordPress themes (opens in new tab), WordPress plugins (opens in new tab) and even WordPress core.
+Today both security researchers and WordPress communities use WPScan's database to learn about new vulnerabilities in WordPress themes, WordPress plugins and even WordPress core.
 Vulnerabilities are sourced from across the web and over the last 10 years, the company has cataloged over 23,000 WordPress vulnerabilities.

 In addition to sponsoring WPScan for years, Automattic relies on its vulnerability database to help power Jetpack Scan.